Angel John: Reception

 A critic from Sify praised Mohanlal's performance and noted the film's effective blend of sentiment, comedy, and action.
 A critic from Rediff.com gave two out of five stars, panning the film's lack of originality and subpar performances.
-A critic from Indiaglitz opined that Angel John falls short due to its cliched narrative, lack of realism, and Mohanlal's star image overshadowing his characterization, despite notable performances from the cast and impressive technical aspects.
+A critic from Deccan Herald opined that "Director and writer S L Puram Jayasurya, in his second venture, seems to have churned out a fable for teeny-boppers.
+It also reminds us of the spiritual theme: Do good to others, then God’s angel will come to you".